Q. Do you provide care to children?

 A. Dr. Kulik provides services to adolescents (age 13 years and older) and adults.

 A. Parking is free of charge, and abundant.

 Q. What do I need to bring with me for my visit?

 A. To better ensure a successful visit, please bring your insurance card(s), identification, co-pay and all pertinent medical records and diagnostics (i.e., x-rays, MRIs, CTs, lab work) to your appointment.
 If you are a new patient, you should prepare for your first visit with us by downloading and completing our Patient Forms Link.

 Q. Why do I have to bring my MRI / X-ray / etc. with me?

 A. We like to have all of the information in order to develop an accurate diagnosis for you.
 If a facility says it will mail the images to us, they may not arrive in time for your appointment.
 This may necessitate another appointment for you.

 Q. Why do I need to come in?
 Why can't I get my test results over the phone?

-A. Your physician reviews both the report that the radiologist provides and the films.
+A. Your physician reviews both the report that the radiologist provides.
 Discussions involving your orthopaedic health are too important to dismiss with a phone call.
 Coming in to see Dr. Kulik will permit more accurate relay of the results and also allow for questions and concerns to be addressed.

 Q. Do I need a referral from my primary care physician to see you?